This page describes the structure fluid lipid bilayer

 This molecular dynamics simulation of a dioleoyl-phosphatidylcholine (DOPC) bilayer in excess water demonstrates the extreme thermal motion of fluid lipid bilayers.
 The high disorder precludes the use of structure determination by standard crystallographic methods.
 The need for quantitatively useful structural information for fluid bilayer systems such as this stimulated the development of the methods described below.
 In this movie, the molecular component groups of DOPC are color coded according to the chart on the right.
 These groups correspond to those whose time-averaged transbilayer distributions have been determined by the combined use of x-ray and neutron diffraction measurements.

-A large (251MB, 768x576 pixel) version of this Quicktime movie, suitable for presentation, is available for download here.
+A larger (768x576 pixel), higher resolution version of this MP4 movie, suitable for presentation, is available for download here.

 A molecular understanding of the interaction of peptides and proteins with lipid bilayers requires experimental knowledge of the structure of the membrane bilayer, the transbilayer location of bound peptides, the structures the peptides adopt, and the changes that occur in the bilayer structure as a result of partitioning.
 Because cellular membranes must be in a fluid state for normal cell function, it is the structure of fluid (Lα-phase) bilayers that is relevant to understanding the interactions of peptides in molecular detail.
 Unfortunately, the high thermal disorder of fluid bilayers precludes atomic-resolution three-dimensional crystallographic images.
 Useful structural information can nevertheless be obtained by diffraction methods because multilamellar bilayers (liquid crystals) obtained from phospholipids by dispersal in water or by deposition on surfaces are highly periodic along the bilayer normal.
 This one-dimensional crystallinity allows the distribution of matter along the bilayer normal to be determined from combined x-ray and neutron diffraction measurements [liquid-crystallography; reviewed in White & Wiener (1, 2)].